 Install the Apache Tomcat Web Server

-We recommend running LabKey Server with the latest version of Tomcat.
-For details, see Supported Tomcat Versions
+We recommend running LabKey Server with the latest approved version of Tomcat.
+For the specific version to download for your platform, see Supported Tomcat Versions

-- Install Tomcat.
-On Linux, install to /usr/local/apache-tomcat<version>, then create a symbolic link from /usr/local/tomcat to /usr/local/apache-tomcat<version>.
-We will call this directory <tomcat-home>.
-Note that if you were to install Tomcat using their package manager, files and directories such as lib may be placed in different locations.
-For Unix systems, the following provides a good installation overview: Installing Tomcat 8 on OS X 10.11 El Capitan.
+.
+Note that if you were to install Tomcat using their package manager, files and directories such as /lib may be placed in different locations.

-- Configure Tomcat to use the Server JRE installed above.
-You can do this either by creating a JAVA_HOME environment variable under the user account that will be starting tomcat, or by adding that variable to the tomcat startup scripts, <tomcat-home>/bin/startup.sh on Linux or startup.bat on Windows.
-For example, on Linux add this line to the beginning of the tomcat's startup.sh file: Export JAVA_HOME=/usr/local/java.
+3. Configure Tomcat to use the JDK you installed above: You can do this either by creating a JAVA_HOME environment variable under the user account that will be starting tomcat, or by adding that variable to the tomcat startup scripts, <CATALINA_HOME>/bin/startup.sh

-- Test your Tomcat installation by entering http://<machine_name or localhost or IP_address>:8080 in a web browser.
+5. Test your Tomcat installation by entering "http://<machine_name or localhost or IP_address>:8080" in a web browser.
 If your Java and Tomcat installations are successful you will see the Tomcat success page.

 Install the Database Server